Nikolaichukr/DevOps-Internship/2. Networking/Task_2.md

 # Networking

-## Task 2 - Configuring DHCP, DNS servers and dynamic routing using OSPF protocol
+## Task 2 - Configuring DHCP and DNS servers

 1. **Use already created internal-network for three VMs (VM1-VM3).
 VM1 has NAT and internal, VM2, VM3 – internal only interfaces.**